- Table of Content

 Tracking these kinds of metrics is also essential to ensure appropriate follow-up in your quest to digitize the invoicing process.

 Disclaimer.
-The insights provided above are merely indications and do not always give you the full picture.
+The insights provided above are merely indications and don't always give you the full picture.
 For example, you might want to validate the analyzes with qualitative and other relevant insights.